mrSiefen/CoPilot-Experiments/Markdown-Experiments/Experiment1.md

 # This is a copilot generated Readme.md file for the CoPilot Experiments Repository

 ```
 [//]: # (This is technically a markdown comment...
-This is bad and CoPilot can't see this)
+CoPilot can see this, but a user cannot.)
 ```

 [//]: # (Generate a table of contents below as an H2 that has a list of links to the H3s below it.
 The links will be generated automatically by Github Copilot)